Qbix/cordova-plugin-q-users/README.md

 var accountContactIdsList = Q.Users.Cordova.Labels.checkContactsAccount([11,25,47],function(data){console.log(data);}, function(err){console.log(err)})
 ```

-## checkContactsAccount
+## checkLabelsAccount
-Binds given label `id`s to their account's name and type.
+Check which accounts have label `id`s to their account's name and type.
 Returns JSON array of `AccountLabelIds` object.
 Property names are the keys.

 ### Parameters
 - __labelIds__: List of label `id`s which accounts' information wanted to be returned.
 [JSON array of Strings]